Physician Assistants

 Introduction

 Physician assistants (PAs) practice medicine under the supervision of licensed doctors of medicine or osteopathy, providing various health care services to patients.
 Much of the work they do was formerly limited to physicians.
-There are approximately 120,090 physician assistants employed in the United States.
+There are approximately 153,400 physician assistants employed in the United States.
+Physician assistants may be known by other occupational titles such as physician associates, child health associates, MEDEX, physician associates, anesthesiologists assistants, or

 Quick Facts